Do I need a permit?

 You can obtain an axle spacing report number by entering your vehicle combination information in the axle calculator.
 You will need the tire size of all two-tire axles and the distance between each axle (feet and inches).
 Once you have entered in the required information you can calculate and save to get your five-digit axle spacing report number.
 View our HELP menu if you need assistance.

 What type of permit do you need?

 There are various permit types, single trip oversize/overweight permits and even monthly/annual oversize permits.
-See permit types and applications.
+See permit types.

 Check your route for restrictions and overhead clearances.

 You are responsible for providing your route.
 This includes verifying your route for restrictions and overhead clearances.
 Check your over height clearances.

 You can issue most types of permits yourself.